-Year 5 and 6 students participated in an overnight excursion to Bathurst.
+Year 5 and 6 students participated in an overnight excursion to Canberra and the Snowy Mountains.
 Year 7 & 8 students attended a camp focussing on their leadership, physical and personal development.
 Year 9 students enjoyed the experience of a more rugged camp without mobile phone connectivity and where their survival skills were expanded.
 Year 11 students participated in a camp following the Cross Roads programme.
 This represents a snap shot only of activities.